 As far as sound goes, the FiiO Mont Blanc E12 has an interesting sound presentation.
 The overall sound remains untouched for the most part although I found the E12 added a little bit of warmth.
 This warmth is very subtle and will compliment headphones like my Sony MDR V6s.
 Overall, I found that the FiiO Mont Blanc E12 did enhance the sound of my already good sounding iPhone 4S.

 Now for the main selling point, the FiiO Mont Blanc E12 does not disappoint.
 I found that the E12 can drive all of my headphones to a very loud volume.
 The only headphones that could max it out were my JVC SZ1000s as they are very power hungry.
 At this volume however, the SZ1000s were literally rattling my head and making my ears hurt.
 Although I can’t speak too much for headphones with a high resistance, I found the E12 capable of driving any headphones that you would be willing to take out into the portable audio world.

 In the End, The E12 is portable.

 Will the Mont Blanc replace your desktop headphone amplifier?
 Probably not, although it does come close in terms of power ratings.
 Most of us audiophiles don’t need much more power for our critical listening endeavors.
-FiiO hit the bulls eye with the E12 back in the day and I’m sure that the FiiO A5 sounds just as good if not, better.
+FiiO hit the bulls eye with the E12 back in the day.
+It is sad to see the Mont Blanc E12 be succeeded but I’m sure that the FiiO A5 sounds just as good if not, better.
 Please feel free to comment down below.
 I will answer in questions you may have about FiiO’s E12.